TanMingjun/compuational_physics_N2014301020106/shujubao/Final project/paper.md

 ## 5. Random walk in three dimension
 This situation is the most universal situation in our daily life, especially for us who are major in physics.
 That is because we live in 3-D world.
 Particles always move in this way.
 Using python to produce random number, we can simulation particles' motion.

-* First, we assume the particle can move in six direction, that is the particle can move along x-axis, y-axis and z-axis.
+* First, we assume the particle can move in six directions, that is the particle can move along x-axis, y-axis and z-axis.
 And the particle move one step per time.
 The length of step is constant.
 Then, we can obtain these pictures.

 ![](https://github.com/TanMingjun/compuational_physics_N2014301020106/blob/master/shujubao/Final%20project/Figure/figure_11.png)